KoviRobi/robs-cs/slides/1-functional-programming/1-intro.typ

 - Learn a different way of thinking

 == Why OCaml?
-- Because I know it. :p
+- Because I know it :p
-- Simple syntax.
+- Simple syntax
 - Used in industry
-- Eager evaluation.
+- Eager evaluation
 - Concepts apply to other FP languages
 #note[
   - Eager evaluation: Dynamic programming